Maharashtra: Economy

-Maharashtra contributes 25 per cent of the country's industrial output and is the most indebted state in the country.
+Maharashtra contributes 25% of India's industrial output and is the most indebted state in the country.
 Industrial activity in state is concentrated in Seven districts: Mumbai City, Mumbai Suburban, Thane, Aurangabad, Pune, Nagpur, and Nashik.
-Mumbai has the largest share in GSDP (19.5 per cent), both Thane and Pune districts contribute about same in the Industry sector, Pune district contributes more in the agriculture and allied activities sector, whereas Thane district contributes more in the Services sector.
-Nashik district shares highest in the agricultural and allied activities sector, but is far behind in the Industry and Services sectors as compared to Thane and Pune districts.
-Industries in Maharashtra include chemical and chemical products (17.6 per cent), food and food products (16.1 per cent), refined petroleum products (12.9 per cent), machinery and equipment (8 per cent), textiles (6.9 per cent), basic metals (5.8 per cent), motor vehicles (4.7 per cent) and furniture (4.3 per cent).
+Mumbai has the largest share in GSDP (19.5%), both Thane and Pune districts contribute about same in the Industry sector, Pune district contributes more in the agriculture and allied activities sector, whereas Thane district contributes more in the Services sector.
+Nashik district shares highest in the agricultural and allied activities sector, but is behind in the Industry and Services sectors as compared to Thane and Pune districts.

+Industries in Maharashtra include chemical and chemical products (17.6%), food and food products (16.1%), refined petroleum products (12.9%), machinery and equipment (8%), textiles (6.9%), basic metals (5.8%), motor vehicles (4.7%) and furniture (4.3%).
 Maharashtra is the manufacturing hub for some of the largest public sector industries in India, including Hindustan Petroleum Corporation, Tata Petrodyne and Oil India Ltd.

 Maharashtra is the leading Indian state for many Creative industries including advertising, architecture, art, crafts, design, fashion, film, music, performing arts, publishing, R&D, software, toys and games, TV and radio, and video games.

-Maharashtra has an above-average knowledge industry in India with the Pune Metropolitan area being the leading IT hub in the state.
-Approximately 25 per cent of the top 500 companies in the IT sector are based in Maharashtra.
-The state accounts for 28 per cent of the software exports of India.
+Maharashtra has an above-average knowledge industry in India, with Pune Metropolitan Region being the leading IT hub in the state.
+Approximately 25% of the top 500 companies in the IT sector are based in Maharashtra.
+The state accounts for 28% of the software exports of India.

 Maharashtra and particularly Mumbai is a prominent location for the Indian entertainment industry, with many films, television series, books, and other media being set there.
 Mumbai is the largest centre for film and television production and a third of all Indian films are produced in the state.
 Multimillion-dollar Bollywood productions, with the most expensive costing up to ₹1.5 billion, are filmed there.
 Marathi films used to be previously made primarily in Kolhapur, but now are produced in Mumbai.